-- Observe the use of technology in the classroom by either visiting a PreK-6 classroom or watching assigned videos and keep a journal of what you see. - Who is using the technology, what technology is used, how is the technology used? - Write a reflection of what you learned about the use of technology in the schools. - Include examples of how technology was used. - Include how you would integrate technology in your teaching practice.
+- Watch assigned videos.
+Keep a journal of which videos you watched and what you learned. - Write a reflection of what you learned about the use of technology in the schools.
+Include a list of the videos chosen.
+Be sure to connect this with class readings. - Include examples of how technology was used and what ISTE Standards for Students were represented. - Include ideas for using technology in your future teaching practice.

-Evaluation Criteria Meets Requirements Partial Requirements Needs Improvement (4 Points) (2 Points) (0 Points) Depth of Reflection Response Response Response demonstrates an in- demonstrates a demonstrates a lack depth reflection on, minimal reflection of reflection on, or and personalization on, and personalization of, of, the theories, personalization of, the theories, concepts, and/or the theories, concepts, and/or strategies presented concepts, and/or strategies presented in the course strategies presented in the course materials to date. in the course materials to date.
+Meets Requirements Partial Requirements Needs Improvement (3 Points) (1 Points) (0 Points) Depth of Reflection Response Response Response demonstrates an in- demonstrates a demonstrates a lack depth reflection on, minimal reflection of reflection on, or and personalization on, and personalization of, of, the theories, personalization of, the theories, concepts, and/or the theories, concepts, and/or strategies presented concepts, and/or strategies presented in the course strategies presented in the course materials to date. in the course materials to date.
 Viewpoints and materials to date.
 Viewpoints and interpretations are Viewpoints and interpretations are insightful and well interpretations are inappropriate, and/or supported. supported, but unsupported.
 References to course references to course materials are materials are not included. included.
 Examples of Clear, detailed Examples of Examples of Technology Used examples are technology use lack technology use are provided.
 Include a details.
 The focus is irrelevant to the mixture of teacher mostly on student use assignment. use and student use of of technology.
 Examples focus technology. mostly on teacher use of technology.
 Future Plans for Use Included several Included at least two Included one or no of Technology future plans for use of future plans for use of ideas for future plans technology in the technology.
 Ideas for use of technology. classroom.
-Ideas were connected to the Ideas presented were were connected to the SOL and/or ISTE not connected to the SOLs and/or ISTE standards.
-The ideas SOLs or ISTE standards.
-Included focused on student standards.
-Ideas both teacher and use. focused on teacher student use. use only.
+Ideas were connected to the Ideas presented were were connected to the SOL and/or ISTE not connected to the